“Do you Yahoo?” you all remember this tagline, don’t you?

 Yahoo instead of providing a gateway to the internet aimed to become the internet, they bought many different companies targeting different users and renamed them, for example, Rocket mail to Yahoo mail, and many more, yahoo shopping, yahoo games.
 Yahoo finance, etc. But failed to create an ecosystem around them, which we see today in the case of Google.

-Some of the worst acquisition that Yahoo made were:
+Some of the worst acquisitions that Yahoo made were:

 • Broadcast.com – Yahoo bought Broadcast.com for $5.7 billion in 1999.
 It was an internet radio company which most of us has not heard of.
 Yahoo ultimately shut it down after a few years of purchasing it.